Adiaparmar/Wanderlust/readme.md

 🤝 Contributing
 Contributions are what make the open-source community such a wonderful place to learn, inspire, and create.
 Any contributions you make are greatly appreciated!

+How to Contribute
 Fork the Project
-Create Your Feature Branch (git checkout -b feature/AmazingFeature) Commit Your Changes (git commit -m 'Add some AmazingFeature') Push to the Branch (git push origin feature/AmazingFeature) Open a Pull Request
+Create your own copy of the project by forking it.

+Create Your Feature Branch
+git checkout -b feature/AmazingFeature

+Commit Your Changes
+git commit -m 'Add some AmazingFeature'

+Push to the Branch
+git push origin feature/AmazingFeature

+Open a Pull Request
+Submit your changes through a pull request for review.

 📜 License
 Distributed under the MIT License.
 See LICENSE for more information.

 📞 Contact
 Project Maintainers:

 Aditya Kumar Singh - adiaparmar@gmail.com
 GitHub: Adiaparmar